CatchRules

 Regulations

-Fishing regulations by state, province, and federal zone
+Fishing regulations: official sources for every state, province, and federal zone

-Canadian regulations are split between federal fisheries rules (for tidal and anadromous species) and provincial rules (for inland waters).
-CatchRules surfaces whichever applies to the species and location you're looking at.
+Canadian regulations split between federal fisheries rules (for tidal and anadromous species, managed by DFO) and provincial / territorial rules (for inland waters).
+The link below is the jurisdiction's primary regulations page.

 Federal waters

-Species under federal management — highly-migratory pelagics, billfish, some sharks, and ESA-listed fish — are covered by NOAA Fisheries rules in U.S. federal waters (generally 3 to 200 nautical miles offshore).
+Highly-migratory pelagics, billfish, some sharks, and ESA-listed fish are covered by federal rules.
+NOAA Fisheries in the U.S., DFO in Canada (generally 3 to 200 nautical miles offshore).
 CatchRules flags these species with a federal-protection badge wherever they appear.